sagiegurari/cargo-make/docs/cargo_make_task_list.md

 ## Publish

-* **bintray-upload** - Uploads the binary artifact from the cargo package/publish output to bintray.
 * **build-publish-flow** - Runs full sanity, generates github release and publishes the crate.
 * **github-publish** - Creates a new github release.
 * **github-publish-curl** - Creates a new github release using curl.